kernelsoe/kernelsoe/README.md

 ### Hi there 👋

 - 🔭 I’m currently helping build X inc (a VC backed startup in Japan)
-- 🌱 I’m currently learning Phoenix LiveView
+- 🌱 I’m currently learning elixir
 - 👯 I’m looking to collaborate on working a new computing medium
 - 💬 Ask me about anything
 - 📫 How to reach me: twitter DM @kernelsoe